dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/new-settings.md

 **Delete Data**: this action will delete local data without having to log out.

 **Reset App**: this action will log out the user and delete all data and metadata.
 It is similar to resetting the App.

+**SMS Settings**: This sections allows to check or edit the parameters related to the sms gateway.